 This course consists of six hands-on, discipline specific projects, with a focus on general skill building, computer programming, and friendly competitions.
 Each module is co-designed by a professor in one of our engineering departments.
 For example, students explore civil and environmental engineering by designing and testing a water filter and sensor.
 In another, they learn about biomedical engineering by building on a heart rate monitor.

 USNA 289T: Community Problem Solving

 Currently in development, the design course is focused on a single, open-ended design project conducted in partnership with a community partner.
 The interdisciplinary project includes skill workshops aligned with the project, and an opportunity for students to contribute to solutions for real-life engineering problems in their community.

-Construction is currently underway on the Roger E. Susi Laboratory, a work space specially designed for this program, with an expected completion in the 2020-21 academic year.
+The first class of students began using the new Roger E. Susi Laboratory, a work space specially designed for this program, in August 2020.

 Kurt R. Rhoads, PhD, PE